 It's not true that older people do not have to sleep a lot.
 Sleep helps to regenerate the body, strengthens immunity and influences our well-being.
 Seniors should therefore sleep enough to feel refreshed in the morning and ready for the challenges of the next day.
 But can you still enjoy a healthy and long sleep at a mature age?
-And why is the load balancing for seniors a good solution?
+In addition, why is the weighted blanket for seniors a good solution?

 Why the elderly cannot sleep?